-- (1) Where an internal disclosure has been made, the MLRO must assess the information contained within the disclosure to determine whether there are reasonable grounds for knowing or suspecting that the activity is related to ML/FT. - (2) The MLRO must make an external disclosure in accordance with the reporting procedures established under paragraph 26 as soon as is practicable to a constable who is for the time being serving with the Financial Crime Unit if the MLRO - (a) knows or suspects; or - (b) has reasonable grounds for knowing or suspecting, that another is engaged in ML/FT.
+- (1) Where an internal disclosure has been made, the MLRO must assess the information contained within the disclosure to determine whether there are reasonable grounds for knowing or suspecting that the activity is related to ML/FT. - (2) The MLRO must make an external disclosure in accordance with the reporting procedures established under paragraph 26 as soon as is practicable to a constable who is for the time being serving with the Financial Crime Unit if the MLRO - - (a) knows or suspects; or that another is engaged in ML/FT.